mohammedajao/UnityLibraryDevelopment/README.md

 **Why blackboards?**
 As dictionaries grow, they become slower.
 Thus, we want to apply our entries (facts, rules, or events) to blackboards (dictionaries mapping entry ids to values) so we have a small dictionary/blackboard size and have quick hashtable operations.

-**The code does not work when I use it**
+**How come the code doesn't work when I run the tool?**
 It's not supposed to.
-This repo isn't a tool.
+This repo isn't a tool and it doesn't contain all the settings I used.
 It's just a past development project.
 If I upload the completed version at some point, feel free to use it.
 The point is the idea.
 While I do have a working version, I also have a set of serialized data and my project is set up properly for this code.
-This repo is not a guide or official library/framework but the data flow explains how it works and you can use the logic to make your own.
+This repo is not a guide or official library/framework but a showcase.
+The data flow explains how it works and you can use the logic to make your own.

 **Motivation**
 I made this mainly to learn.
 I just saw the code already developed by other users and built the rest based on what was missing.